-(2) Demonstrates to the Secretary reasonable cause for that multiple accreditation or preaccreditation; and
+(2) Demonstrates to the Secretary reasonable cause for that multiple accreditation or preaccreditation.

+The Secretary determines the institution’s cause for multiple accreditation to be reasonable unless the institution –

+(i) Has had its accreditation withdrawn, revoked, or otherwise terminated for cause during the preceding 24 months, unless such withdrawal, revocation, or termination has been rescinded by the same accrediting agency; or

+(ii) Has withdrawn from accreditation voluntarily under a show cause or suspension order during the preceding 24 months, unless such order has been rescinded by the same accrediting agency;

+(iii) Notwithstanding paragraphs (i) and (ii), the Secretary may determine the institution’s cause for seeking multiple accreditation or preaccreditation to be reasonable if the institution’s primary interest in seeking multiple accreditation is based on that agency’s geographic scope and national accreditation based on that agency’s program-area focus or mission; and

-agencyagency(3) Designates to the Secretary which agency's accreditation or preaccreditation the institution uses to establish its eligibility under this part.
+(3) Designates to the Secretary which agency's accreditation or preaccreditation the institution uses to establish its eligibility under this part.

 (c) Loss of accreditation or preaccreditation.
 (1) An institution may not be considered eligible for 24 months after it has had its accreditation or preaccreditation withdrawn, revoked, or otherwise terminated for cause, unless the accrediting agency that took that action rescinds that action.